 To serve, re-heat to a gentle simmer.
 If you choose to increase the richness quotient, add approximately 2 tablespoons of milk or cream per serving while reheating.
 Pour soup into a cereal-style bowl and sprinkle generously with spiced Cherrios.

-knowingly Yield: 6 servings
+purchase Lyrica in canada Yield: 6 servings

 Uncommon goods: Chicken or vegetable broth.
 Broth is lighter in color than stock and will help contribute to a whiter soup.
 It can be found in most grocery stores, but is easily confused with stock

 Advance work: Can be made up to 2 days in advance

 Music to cook by: Henry Mancini, Breakfast at Tiffany’s: Music from the motion picture score.
 Too bad Audry is no longer accepting breakfast invitations.